 Christmas Geometry Project

-This project begins with a letter from Santa Claus.
+This Christmas activity begins with a letter from Santa Claus.
 He needs help drawing pictures of the buildings in Christmas Village in the North Pole.
 The catch is that all of the buildings are geometric figures (quadrilateral, parallelogram, square, rectangle, rhombus, trapezoid, pentagon, hexagon, octagon, and irregular polygons).
 There are lots of different options for this project, so you can adapt it to your classroom.
 This part can take as long as you want.
 If you have the time, give students the opportunity to go all out and draw and color each building.
 If you’re in a hurry, students could color in the buildings a solid color or use smaller grid paper (included).

 Christmas Fraction Project